 - Access to top treatment centers

 Similar to methamphetamine, cocaine, and other addictive drugs, gambling addiction is associated with release of dopamine within the brain.
 Addictive substances affect the brain’s reward system and release up to 10 times the normal amount of dopamine.
 Continuous use then causes the body to develop a tolerance, as natural production of dopamine is inhibited and the body needs more and more of the stimulating substance in order to receive the same rush.

 Without a doubt, we know it’s an actual brain disease.
 That’s very different from 20 years ago when people saw it as an issue of morality, creed, and lack of willpower.
 There are brain changes that explain why people can’t stop.

-Just as those suffering from substance use disorders require increasingly strong hits to get high or increasingly larger amounts of alcohol to get drunk, gambling addicts pursue riskier ventures and bet increasingly larger amounts of money.
+Just as those suffering from substance use disorders require increasingly strong hits to get high or increasingly larger amounts of alcohol to get drunk, gambling addicts pursue riskier ventures and bet increasingly larger amounts of money to receive the same pleasure they once did.
 Additionally, research shows that pathological gamblers and drug users share many of the same genetic predispositions for impulsivity and reward seeking.
 Furthermore, both those suffering from substance abuse problems and compulsive gamblers endure symptoms of withdrawal when attempting to quit.

 See how Jerry